Home » Life Science » DNA, Cells and Organisms » We Are Made of Stardust from Old Supernovas

 Instead, they expand into a red super-giant and then explode in a dramatic event called a supernova.
 It blasts material dramatically into space.
 Eventually, they can then collapse as a neutron star or black hole.

-Supernova is important because they form the more complicated elements on Earth from hydrogen to uranium.
+Supernova are important because they form the more complicated elements on Earth from hydrogen to uranium.
 Supernovas build anything in our periodic table that is heavier than iron.

 The process of building heavier atoms than hydrogen is called nucleosynthesis.
 It happens because neutron gets added into much larger atoms.
 These are the 92 natural elements, many of which are used to create rocks and minerals.